Top-down Yoke Crochet Sweaters Explained

 This post contains affiliate links.
 This means if you click a link to a product and go on to make a purchase, I receive a small percentage of the sale at no extra cost to you.
 You can read my full affiliate disclosure here.
 As an Amazon Associate I earn from qualifying purchases.

 Whilst top down sweaters may be a little more testing of the designer’s maths skills, they are beautifully simple to make.
-You just need to be able to work in the round and count.
+Obviously different designs will have different levels of complexity but for a basic sweater, you really just need to be able to follow patterns accurately, work in rounds (turned or unturned) and count.

 In addition… are you ready for this…

-Using the top down yoke* method means YOU CAN MAKE A SWEATER WITHOUT A SINGLE SEAM!
+Using the top down yoke* method means YOU CAN MAKE A SWEATER WITHOUT SEWING A SINGLE SEAM!

 Yes.
 You read that right too!